jacmoe/jacmoes-content/blog/2016/december/ich-bin-ein-ubernaut.md

 After a day, my main site, and 5 subdomains, were all up and running.

-I changed the PHP version to 7.0, and that was just a matter of changing a configuration file in my home directory and rstart PHP.
+I changed the PHP version to 7.0, and that was just a matter of changing a configuration file in my home directory and restart PHP.

 I also added a service to run my Gogs (Go Git Service) instance - Uberspace is awesome!